Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 The action of such drugs, although effective, is limited to 2-3 hours (some last up to 6 hours).

-The undoubted advantage of second and third generation anti-allergic drugs is the absence or minimization of the sedative, hypnotic, and CNS-inhibiting effect.
+The undoubted advantage of antiallergic drugs of the second and third generation is the absence or minimization of the sedative, hypnotic, CNS inhibitory effect.

 In addition, they have a number of other advantages: they do not penetrate the fetoplacental barrier (that is, such drugs can be used during pregnancy);

-do not dry out mucous membranes;
+do not dry mucous membranes;

 do not affect the mental and physical activity of the child;